Updated at: Wednesday Aug. 24, 2022 at 1:18 PM

 This site is intended to inform the WVU community about emergencies occurring on the Morgantown campus.
 In the event of an emergency:

-- Up-to-date information will be posted on this web page.
+- Up to date information will be posted on this web page.

 - The University also will communicate with employees and students via messages to official WVU e-mail addresses.